suppermancool/mythril/static/sample_report.md

 In the function `withdrawfunds()` a non-zero amount of Ether is sent to msg.sender.
 Call value is balance_at_1461501637330902918203684832716283019655932542975 & address.

 There is a check on storage index 7.
-This storage slot can be written to by calling the function 'crowdfunding()'.
+This storage slot can be written to by calling the function `crowdfunding()`.

 In *ether_send.sol:*